Academic Graduate Certificate Programs

 Introduction

-• This policy does not apply to Continuing Education Units (CEUs) or other non-credit certificate programs offered by Continuing Education.
-This policy does not apply to existing academic certificate programs at Cal Poly, including Teaching English as a Second Language (TESL), Technical Communication, Organizational Leadership, and Gerontology.
+- This policy does not apply to Continuing Education Units (CEUs) or other non-credit certificate programs offered by EPaCE.
+This policy does not apply to existing academic certificate programs at Cal Poly, including Teaching English to Speakers of Other Languages and Technical and Professional Communication.

 Definitions